 Answering seven sub-questions will further help define my role for each session at your event:

-- What’s the broad aim of your event?
+- What’s the broad aim of your event (or platform)?

 - What have I written that resonates with your vision for each session of mine?

 - Who is my audience?

 - Why will this topic matter to them?

 - How long is each session?
 (I speak at 116 wpm, so this determines manuscript length.)